Monviech/os-caddy-plugin/README.md

 # Caddy Plugin for OPNsense

 - This personal project aims to provide a simple plugin for [OPNsense](https://github.com/opnsense) to enable support for [Caddy](https://github.com/caddyserver/caddy).
-- The scope will be the reverse proxy features.
+- The scope is the reverse proxy features.
+The goal is a simple to configure plugin that just works for general needs and to prevent creeping featuritis.

 ![ReverseProxy](https://github.com/Monviech/os-caddy-plugin/assets/79600909/be953266-54f6-4d0b-ba2e-cf6c9a013909)
 ![Handle](https://github.com/Monviech/os-caddy-plugin/assets/79600909/12e4fcd7-7faa-4c81-a0ea-e35a451cea4c)